- Subscriber Center

 - About Us

-Jerry Jeff Pedersen, 28, a former assistant Sequim High School girls basketball coach, goes to Clallam County Superior Court on May 2 for arraignment following five alleged felony counts of communicating with a minor for immoral purposes.
+Jerry Jeff Pedersen, 29, a former volunteer assistant coach with the Sequim High School girls varsity basketball team, pled guilty Thursday, Aug.
+21, to five felony counts of communicating with a minor for immoral purposes.

 Opponents and proponents came out in full force on Monday to speak on two proposed changes in union practices in the City of Sequim.

 Group encourages other stores in franchise to participate

 The Co-Op Farm & Garden, 216 E. Washington St., recently announced it paid out $30,266 to members with active stock equity from 1959-1973.